-We believe in paying for performance.
-Therefore, a portion of compensation is tied to performance for all employees.
+We believe in pay for performance.
+A portion of compensation is tied to performance for all employees.
 The proportion of overall pay tied to performance is higher for employees at more senior levels in the organization, reflecting their opportunity for higher impact on company performance.